watsonfellowship/watson-51/_fellows/mikayla-purnell.md

 ---

 Afro heritage festivals are critical venues where Black communities express their identities and heritage.
-Why and how do people continue to rejoice in these contexts, even as they process the past and current realities of anti-blackness?
+I explored how people continue to rejoice in these contexts, even as they process the past and current realities of anti-blackness.